osrf/gazebo_tutorials/build_world/tutorial.md

 [[file:files/empty_rts.png|640px]]

 ## Translation
 The translate tool allows you to move the object along the x, y, and z axes.
-Select this tool now (or click `t`) and click on the object you want to move.
+Select this tool now (or press `t`) and click on the object you want to move.
 A three axes visual marker will appear over the object, which allows you to move the object in x, y, and z directions.

 * You can also just click on the object itself and drag it to move on the x-y plane.
 You may control which axis the object moves along by pressing and